Built to Last: The Enduring Legacy of Earthen Architecture

 • The Great Mosque of Djenné (Mali): Built of adobe and replastered annually in a community-wide event, this West African landmark has stood since the 13th century.
 It remains the world’s largest mudbrick building.

-• Rammed Earth Sections of the Great Wall (China): Some of the earliest parts of the Great Wall were constructed using tightly compacted earth—walls that, in dry regions, have survived for more than 2,000 years.
+• Rammed Earth Sections of the Great Wall (China): Some of the earliest parts of the Great Wall were constructed using tightly compacted earth walls that, in dry regions, have survived for more than 2,000 years.

-Still Standing, Still Lived In:
+Still Standing, Still Lived In (Earthen Homes Worldwide)

 What Makes Earthen Architecture So Durable?